ellisken/easy-static-ref-generator/README.md

 Before you start, make sure you've [installed the project](#install) on your machine.

 ### 1. Add your Swagger API YAML to the /yaml folder
-Write up your REST API reference in YAML according to the [Swagger/OpenAPI](https://swagger.io/resources/open-api/) specification
+Write up your REST API reference in YAML according to the [Swagger/OpenAPI](https://swagger.io/resources/open-api/) specification, then add it to the /yaml folder.

 ### 2. Define a new API reference object in config.json
 Add a new object to the list in [config.json](#config-filesconfigjson) for the reference you want to create, making sure to include values for the following properties: